danf42/portable-wifi-scanning/README.md

    rfkill unblock <id of blocked device>
    ```

+4. [monit](https://mmonit.com/) is used to monitor the health of critical services.

 ## Enhancements

 1. 3D print case to hold the gear, [WiFi Traverl Case](https://makerworld.com/en/models/173957#profileId-195235)